-Sri Krishna Janmastami marks the celebration of the birth of Lord Sri Krishna.
+Sri Krishna Janmashtami marks the celebration of the birth of Lord Sri Krishna.
 This festival is also known as Krishna Jayanti or Janmashtami.
 Lord Krishna is regarded as the 8th avatar or 'incarnation' of Lord Vishnu.
-It falls on Saptami of Bhadra (August/September).
+It falls on the Saptami of Bhadra (August/September).

 The most auspicious day to honor one's father is Gokarna Aunsi.
 It falls on the dark fortnight of Bhadra or in August or in early September.
 It is also known as Kuse Aunsi.

-"Teej" is the fasting festival for women.
-Through this religious fasting, Hindu women pray for marital bliss, wellbeing of their spouse and children and purification of their own body and soul.
+Teej is the fasting festival for women.
+Through this religious fasting, Hindu women pray for marital bliss, the wellbeing of their spouse and children and purification of their own body and soul.
 It takes place on Tritiya of Bhadra (August/September).

-This festival falls in the end of Bhadra (August/September).
+This festival falls at the end of Bhadra (August/September).
 Both Hindus and Buddhists unite to celebrate the festival of Indra Jatra with great enthusiasm.

 During the month of Kartik in the Bikram Sambat calendar (late September and early October), the Nepalese people indulge in the biggest festival of the year, Dashain.
 Dashain is the longest and the most auspicious festival in the Nepalese annual calendar, celebrated by Nepalese of all caste and creed throughout the country.
 The fifteen days of celebration occurs during the bright lunar fortnight ending on the day of the full moon.

-The ancient Hindu festival of Holy falls on late February or on early March.
+The ancient Hindu festival of Holy falls in late February or in early March.
 Allegedly named after the mythical demoness Holika, it is a day when the feast of colors is celebrated.
-The festival is of a week.
+The festival is for a week.
 However, it's only the last day that is observed by all with colors.

 Ghode Jatra, the Horse Racing Day falls on Darhsa Shrad Aunsi of the month Chaitra (March/April).
 A grand horse parade takes place at Tundikhel, the central point of the city reputed to have been in the former days the largest parade ground in Asia.

-Ram Nawami is celebrated in the mid of Chaitra (March/April) as Lord Ram's Birthday.
+Ram Navami is celebrated in the mid of Chaitra (March/April) as Lord Ram's Birthday.
 It is celebrated with much pomp at Janaki temple in Janakpur city, which lies in southern Nepal.